-You’ve got your first draft ready!
+You’ve written your first draft!

 Congratulations, by the way, writing a book isn’t something everyone succeeds at.

 Let your manuscript languish while you decide on the way forward?
 Or get cracking with the next exciting milestone of your author journey?